Dafluxtech/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10 a function that prints the 9 times table, starting with 0.

 11 a function that adds two integers and returns the result.

+12  a function that prints all natural numbers from n to 98, followed by a new line.